Chuck Gose: How excited are you to be a guest on Chuck Chats?

 CG: Was there any internal resistance to using Facebook?
 Or is the type of content shared there pretty benign?

-CG: I’ve heard people use the “hourly employee” thing as an excuse for not leveraging external channels for internal communication so kudos to you for developing the right communication strategy and labeling it optional is the way to go.
+CG: I’ve heard people use the “hourly employee” thing as an excuse for not leveraging external channels for internal communication so kudos to you for developing the right communication strategy.
+Labeling it optional is the way to go.

 CG: I love it.
-Who’s on the comm council and share other details about how you use them as a resource?
+Who’s on the comms council?
+Can you share other details about how you use them as a resource?

 CG: Employees who work during non-traditional business hours sometimes feel neglected.
 They don’t see the leaders around or get things second hand.
 How have you addressed this at Novant Health?